Étienne’s home page

 Projects:

-• My Twitter account is getting reasonably large; my main goal on there has always been meeting cool people, and that has succeeded beyond my expectations.
+• My Twitter account is reasonably large; my main goal on there has always been meeting cool people, and that has succeeded beyond my expectations.
 My main claim to fame there is a viral thread on the miracle of cakes.

 Previously: